SQL BI Boot Camp - Day 1: Afternoon Session

 - JACK

-You could built the following tuples:
+You could build the following tuples:

-- All sales for CT: (ct,sales) or (sales,ct) <- Order does not matter.
+- All sales for CT:

-- All sales for JHB and CT: (ct,sales)+(jhb,sales)
+(CT, SALES)or(SALES, CT)← Order doesn’t matter. - All sales for JHB and CT:

-- All JIM’s sales in CT and all JACK’s sales in JHB: (ct,sales,jim)+(jhb,sales,jack)
+(CT, SALES) + (JHB, SALES) - All JIM’s sales in CT and JACK’s sales in JHB:

-Types of tuples:
+Types of Tuples:

-- Complete tuple: references every dimension
+- Complete tuple: References every dimension.

-In MDX tuples have functions like: Percentage of parent, prevmember, parallelperiod and children.
+MDX tuples have functions like:

 One of the MDX queries I fixed.